openstreams/wflow/doc/wflow_emwaq.rst

    -  write_ascii: dynamic data for D-Emission/WAQ are saved in binary files.
 If this option is on, an ASCII copy will also be created.
 Default is 0.
    -  write_structure: if on, structure data for D-Emission/WAQ are produced.
 Default is 1.
    -  write_dynamic: if on, dynamic data for D-Emission/WAQ are produced.
 Default is 1.
-   -  fraction: if on, produce additional structure files used for D-WAQ fraction mode.
+   -  fraction: if on, produce additional structure files used for Delwaq fraction mode.
 Default is 0.
    -  emission: if on, a coupling for D-Emission will be prepared.
-If off, a coupling for D-WAQ will be prepared.
+If off, a coupling for Delwaq will be prepared.
 Default is 0.
    -  fews: if on, additional files to use for FEWS or deltashell GUI will be produced.
 Default is 0.
    -  aggregation: if on, results from wflow_sbm will be aggregated from the cell to the subcatchment scale.